w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 *   developing techniques or interpretations of WCAG 2.x for implementing WCAG 2.x in Web technologies;
 *   developing any specific, sufficient techniques, including platform-specific techniques, for implementing WCAG 2.x in non-Web ICT, though examples may be in scope;
 *   determining whether WCAG, as a whole, _should be_ applied to non-web content;
-*   providing a determination of which success criteria are applicable to a particular non-web technology; and
 *   developing a normative standard or any normative requirements.

 ## Approach